josemariasosa/jomtools/ide/sublime/README.md

 The used command should open up the editor when you type it into the Terminal.
 If that worked, you're good to go.

 Now, you need to create a symlink called `sublime` which links the subl CLI to a folder where your system usually looks to execute these binaries.
-For further information about symlinks, go to the [Bash Documentation](https://github.com/josemariasosa/jomtools/tree/master/bash#how-to-create-and-use-symbolic-links).
+For further information about **symlinks**, go to the [Bash Documentation](https://github.com/josemariasosa/jomtools/tree/master/bash#how-to-create-and-use-symbolic-links).
 To do this, type in:

 For **Sublime Text 2**: